BestJuly/just_for_fun/README.md

 # just_for_fun
-use python code to do some interesting things
+use python code to do some interesting things.
----

 ## download_cvpr2016.py
 This can be used to download all papers in CVPR2016.
 Instructions are in the file.